k3jph/k3jph.github.io/honors/maltese-coat-arms.md

 {% include figure.html placement="left" width="6"
 image="jhoward-maltese-coa-medieval.svg"
-cap="Coat of Arms for in the medieval style by me" alt="Coat of Arms for in the medieval style by me" %}
+cap="Coat of Arms in the medieval style by me" alt="Coat of Arms in the medieval style by me" %}

 ## Banner and Flag